AlmonChoi/Kube-Env_BareMetal/README.md

     prometheus prometheus-community/kube-prometheus-stack -f .\manifest\prometheus-stack-myvalues.54.2.2.yaml
 ```

+> **Note**

+> The Helm above deploy Prometheus, AlertManager and Grafana to Kubernetes cluster.
+To deploy Prometheus and related component separately (e.g. Docker on other host), refer to [Prometheus](./infra/Prometheus) under Infra folder.

 ### 2. Update AlertManager to send message to Slack
 - Firstly, create the `Slack Channel` and get `incoming Webhook URL`
 - Use OpenLens, edit `alertmanager-prometheus-stack-alertmanager` secret.